 Where: Public Square and downtown Cleveland

-The annual kickoff to Christmas event happens each year the Saturday after Thanksgiving.
-Winterfest takes place in Public Square, and the all-day event includes live music, carriage rides, ice skating, food trucks, and more.
-The event culminates in the lighting of the Public Square Christmas tree and fireworks.
+The annual kickoff to Christmas event normally happens each year in Cleveland the Saturday after Thanksgiving.
+In normal years, Winterfest is a one-day event that takes place in Public Square.
+The all-day event usually includes live music, carriage rides, ice skating, food trucks, and more, and culminates in the lighting of the Public Square Christmas tree and fireworks.

-- Light Up Lakewood, December 7 in Lakewood.
-A parade, tree lightings, fireworks, and more.
+- Light Up Lakewood, December 5 in Lakewood.
+This holiday kick-off usually includes a parade, tree lightings, fireworks, and more, but will be a virtual event in 2020.
 More info here.

 Where: 3900 Wildlife Way, Cleveland

 The Cleveland Metroparks Zoo will once again be putting on a winter lights display in 2020.
 Wild Winter Lights will feature hundreds of lighting displays across holiday-themed areas including Candyland, Enchanted Forest, Conservation Trail, and Santa’s Workshop.
 There will be several walk-through displays great for photos.

 Along with the light displays, there will also be carousel rides, model train displays, ice carvers, live music, and even a light show.

 In 2020, tickets will be limited in order to allow for proper social distancing, and masks will be required for those doing the walk-through option.

 The Zoo is also offering a drive-through experience for those who would rather enjoy the lights from the safety of their own cars.
 (Elliot and I already did this in 2020, and while it’s not the same as walking through all the displays, it’s still festive – and feels very safe.)